ut-beg-texnet/eqcct/eqcctpro/README.md

 1. **`find_best_overall_usecase`**
   - Returns the best overall usecase configuration
-    - Uses middel 50% of CPUs for moderate, balanced CPU usage, with the maximum amount of stations processed with the minimum runtime
+    - Uses middle 50% of CPUs for moderate, balanced CPU usage, with the maximum amount of stations processed with the minimum runtime
 2. **`find_optimal_for`**
   - Return the paralleliztion configurations (EX. concurrent predictions, intra/inter thread counts, vram, etc.) for a given number of CPU(s)/GPU(s) and stations
     - Enables users to quickly identify which input parameters should be used for the given amount of resources and workload they have for the minimum runtime possible on their computer